SystemicVoid/rag-scraper/README.md

 ## Overview

-This tool is designed to enhance the capabilities of Large Language Models (LLMs) like Claude by providing domain-specific knowledge through RAG techniques.
+This tool is designed to enhance the capabilities of Large Language Models by providing domain-specific knowledge through RAG techniques.
 It works by:

 1. Crawling and scraping pages within a specified web domain (with interactive selection option)
 2. Processing and cleaning the HTML content into usable text
 3. Generating high-quality embeddings from the processed content
 4. Storing these embeddings in a vector database ready for RAG applications

-Think of it as building a specialized knowledge library that Claude can reference when answering questions about specific domains.
+Think of it as building a specialized knowledge library that LLMs can reference when answering questions about specific domains.

 ## Installation